-Dangerous Dogs in Germany: Breed Lists, Legal Status, and Facts
+Dangerous Dogs in Germany: Breed Restriction Lists, Legal Situation & Facts

 What is a dangerous dog?

-The term “dangerous dog” refers to dogs that are legally classified as dangerous—either because of their breed (breed-specific lists) or because of specific behavior (documented biting incidents, aggression).
-The legal situation in Germany is a matter for the individual states: each state regulates ownership, requirements, and prohibitions independently.
+The term “dangerous dog" legally refers to dogs classified as dangerous — either because of their breed (breed restriction list/restricted breed dogs) or because of specific behavior (documented bite incidents, aggression).
+In Germany, the legal situation is a matter for the federal states: each state independently regulates ownership, requirements, and bans.

-Two classification principles coexist: breed-specific classification (BSL—Breed-Specific Legislation) and behavior-based classification (case-by-case assessment through temperament testing or documentation of biting incidents).
+Two classification principles exist side by side: breed-based classification (BSL — Breed-Specific Legislation) and behavior-based classification (individual case assessment through temperament testing or bite incident documentation).
 Both have legal and scientific implications.

-Patronek et al. (2013, JAVMA, PubMed 24299544) analyzed 256 fatal dog bite incidents in the United States (2000–2009): In 80% of cases, at least four risk factors were present simultaneously—lack of socialization, unsupervised access, a history of aggressive behavior, and failure to spay or neuter.
+Patronek et al. (2013, JAVMA, PubMed 24299544) analyzed 256 fatal dog bite incidents in the USA (2000–2009): in 80% of cases, at least four simultaneous risk factors were present — lack of socialization, keeping without supervision, a history of aggressive behavior, and lack of neutering.
 Breed was only one of many factors.
 The authors concluded that breed-based laws do not address the actual risk factors.

-Cornelissen and Hopster (2010, *Veterinary Record*, PubMed 20056241) studied dog bite incidents in the Netherlands following the introduction of BSL: breed bans did not demonstrably reduce the total number of bite incidents.
-The breeds most frequently involved in incidents changed—other breeds took over the role of the banned ones.
-Behavioral and educational measures yielded better results.
+Cornelissen and Hopster (2010, Veterinary Record, PubMed 20056241) investigated dog bite incidents in the Netherlands after the introduction of BSL: breed bans did not demonstrably reduce the total number of bite incidents.
+The breeds most frequently involved in incidents changed — other breeds took over the role of the banned ones.
+Behavior-based and educational measures showed better results.

-Ott et al. (2008, Journal of Veterinary Behavior, PubMed 18237517) compared Golden Retrievers with breeds subject to BSL in standardized behavioral tests: No significant differences in aggressive behavior were found between the groups.
-Behavioral differences were more likely due to the dogs’ history of care and socialization than to their breed.
+Ott et al. (2008, Journal of Veterinary Behavior, PubMed 18237517) compared Golden Retrievers with breeds affected by BSL in standardized behavior tests: no significant differences in aggressive behavior between the groups.
+Behavioral differences were more closely linked to ownership history and socialization than to breed.

-Breed-based dangerous dog laws lack scientific basis and merely shift the problem rather than solving it.
-A dog does not become dangerous because of its breed—but rather because of its living conditions, lack of socialization, and training history.
-Vitomalia supports behavior-based case-by-case assessments rather than blanket breed bans.
+Breed-based dangerous dog laws are not scientifically substantiated and shift the problem rather than solving it.
+A dog does not become dangerous because of its breed — but because of housing conditions, lack of socialization, and training history.
+Vitomalia supports behavior-based individual case assessment instead of blanket breed bans.

-- When keeping breeds listed on the respective state's breed list
+- When keeping breeds on the breed restriction list of the respective federal state

-- When applying for a permit to keep breeds subject to registration
+- When applying for an ownership permit for breeds subject to listing requirements

-- When moving to another state: different rules may apply
+- When moving to another federal state: different rules may apply

-- For questions regarding insurance and rental law: Dangerous dog status affects both
+- For insurance and tenancy law questions: dangerous dog status affects both

 Practical application